 = It’s Such a Beautiful Day

 Few filmmakers this decade were as brazenly sparse as Don Hertzfeldt, one of the last to emerge from the American Indie scene of the 1990s.
-Yet his status as a postmodern prankster, established by his iconic short Rejected, was supplanted by that of a master auteur with the premiere of his first feature-length film, It’s Such a Beautiful Day.
-The film, which follows the travails of a hapless stick figure named Bill, is downright Kuleshovian in the way it evinces audience identification with the panoply of degenerative and personal crises afflicting the barely expressive protagonist, accompanied by the affectless narration of Hertzfeldt himself.
-But the film, comprised of three shorts produced over many years, cannily implements an array of ostentatious aural and photographic effects to ensconce the viewer within the psychic and physical deterioration of its protagonist.
-Despite barely running over sixty minutes, few films were as unsparing in their chronicling of death’s inevitability and its gradual reclamation of every human construct.
+Yet his status as a postmodern prankster, established by his iconic short Rejected, gave way to one as a major auteur with the premiere of his first feature-length film, It’s Such a Beautiful Day.
+The film’s tale, of a hapless stick figure named Bill whose travails are recounted through affectless narration by Hertzfeldt himself, is downright Kuleshovian in the way it provokes audience identification with the panoply of degenerative crises afflicting the barely expressive protagonist.
+But the film, comprised of three shorts produced over several years, cannily implements an array of ostentatious aural and photographic effects to ensconce the viewer within the psychic and physical deterioration of its protagonist.
+Despite barely running over sixty minutes, few films are as unsparing in their exacting depiction of death’s inevitability and its gradual reclamation of every human construct.
 But far from nihilistic, Hertzfeldt’s feverish intensity yields a rapturous empathy for both his creation and for all mankind, culminating in perhaps the finest ending of the decade whose transcendent power remains inescapably moving.

 = Lady Bird